Simulator

 • model (str): Path to the target model file.

-• origin (numpy.ndarray): Origin position of the target model [x, y, z] in meters.
+• origin (numpy.ndarray): Origin position (rotation and translation center) of the target model [x, y, z] in meters.
 Default: [0, 0, 0].

 • location (numpy.ndarray): Location of the target in meters [x, y, z].
 Default: [0, 0, 0].